Florida Foreclosure Defense Lawyers

 - Bankruptcy: There are very potent protections available under bankruptcy proceedings if you are facing foreclosure.
 Simply filing for bankruptcy stops all pending legal actions against you, including a foreclosure case.
 Also, bankruptcy courts have appeared to give even more weight to the standing defenses and securitization defenses.
 In fact, bankruptcy court can be a much more favorable venue to bring those defenses if there is a good faith doubt as to who actually holds your note and/or mortgage.
 Another advantage of bankruptcy is that you might be able to cancel all of your debts and stop collection efforts while still hanging onto most, if not all, of your property.
 Some people have described bankruptcy as hitting the reset button on your financial affairs.
 Although that might be true, the process itself can be complex, making it important to get competent legal counsel.
 The qualified foreclosure defense attorneys at the Law Offices of Evan M. Rosen can help you make the most of every potential debt-relief and asset-protection tool available to you under the law.

 - Combination of options: Just by the nature of our approach, we typically start with foreclosure defense in pre-litigation or in litigation to develop leverage which then, along with education, creates the opportunity for some foreclosure defense alternative options.
 Some clients want to pursue a strategic default in order to gain time in the home without paying the mortgage, only to then utilize the protections of the bankruptcy code at the last hour, in order to stop the foreclosure, discharge the debt on the house as well as a multitude of other debt.
-Most of our clients utilize multiple approaches in some fashion, so if this is what suits you and your particular case best, the South Florida foreclosure defense lawyers at the Law Offices of Evan M. Rosen can help!
+Most of our clients utilize multiple approaches in some fashion, so if this is what suits you and your particular case best, the Florida foreclosure defense lawyers at the Law Offices of Evan M. Rosen can help!

 Contact Our Florida Foreclosure Defense Attorneys Today

 The information provided on this page is just an overview to help you understand the most common options for property owners facing tough decisions in today’s challenging market.
-To find out more about foreclosures or to inquire about how our Florida foreclosure defense attorneys can help, contact us today for a FREE CONSULTATION at 754-400-5150 or through our online form.
+To find out more about foreclosures or to inquire about how our Florida foreclosure defense attorneys can help, contact us today for a FREE CONSULTATION at 855-55-ROSEN or through our online form.

 Our country’s history is filled with examples of people who have struggled financially but then have gone on to become famously wealthy.
 They all reclaimed their part of the American Dream and we want to help you reclaim yours!
 Let the lawyers and staff of the Law Offices of Evan M. Rosen, serve you!